Travel in Austria

 VIEWS

 There’s no doubt that markets are not Vienna’s strong suit; don’t expect extremely colorful stalls and intoxicating scents like those in authentic markets in the Far East.
 What you will find at the Naschmarkt and other markets in the city are special and fresh fruits and vegetables, fish, sweets, souvenirs, and also some stalls with traditional Austrian food alongside a culinary abundance from all over the world.
-Many stalls at the Naschmarkt are owned by Jews, so don’t be surprised if someone suddenly speaks to you in Hebrew at the vegetable shop.

 Please note: The Naschmarkt is definitely not cheap; it is a tourist attraction, and the prices are accordingly.
 The market is closed on Sundays.